discoleo/R/Math/Systems.NLE.Tutorial.md

 1. Step 1:
 We will start with a different system:
-- we **select** the "solution" and basically "transform" the system to fit this solution: i.e. we compute the 2 "R" values for this new system;
+- we **select** a set of values as the "solution" and basically "transform" the system to fit this "solution": i.e. we compute the 2 new "R" values for this new system;

 2. Step 2:
 We will "flow" the initial "solution", while changing the system back to the original system.
 Hopefully, the pseudo-solution will converge to a true/desired solution.